clubgamma/hacktoberfest2024/README.md

 ## General Rules:

 - **Creativity Allowed:** Feel free to submit pull requests that break the rules—we might just merge them anyway!
-- **No Build Steps:** Avoid adding build steps like `npm install` to maintain simplicity as a static site.
 - **Preserve Existing Content:** Do not remove existing content.
 - **Code Style:** Your code can be neat, messy, simple, or complex.
 As long as it works, it's welcome.
 - **Add Your Name:** Remember to add your name to the `contributorsList` file.